argoproj/argo-cd/docs/operator-manual/server-commands/argocd-util_config_repo.md

 ### Options

 ```
       --enable-lfs                              enable git-lfs (Large File Support) on this repository
       --enable-oci                              enable helm-oci (Helm OCI-Based Repository)
+      --github-app-enterprise-base-url string   base url to use when using GitHub Enterprise (e.g. https://ghe.example.com/api/v3
+      --github-app-id int                       id of the GitHub Application
+      --github-app-installation-id int          installation id of the GitHub Application
+      --github-app-private-key-path string      private key of the GitHub Application
   -h, --help                                    help for repo
       --insecure-ignore-host-key                disables SSH strict host key checking (deprecated, use --insecure-skip-server-verification instead)
       --insecure-skip-server-verification       disables server certificate and host key checks
       --name string                             name of the repository, mandatory for repositories of type helm
   -o, --output string                           Output format.
 One of: json|yaml (default "yaml")
       --password string                         password to the repository
       --ssh-private-key-path string             path to the private ssh key (e.g. ~/.ssh/id_rsa)
       --tls-client-cert-key-path string         path to the TLS client cert's key path (must be PEM format)
       --tls-client-cert-path string             path to the TLS client cert (must be PEM format)
       --type string                             type of the repository, "git" or "helm" (default "git")
       --username string                         username to the repository
 ```

 ### SEE ALSO